skyRoma/learn-docker-kubernetes/README.md

 - `docker logs <container_id>` - emit all the logs that have been emited from that container;
   <br/>
   <br/>
-- `docker stop <container_id>` - stop the container, make it possible for that container to make some additional work to successfully finish, i.e. unsubscribe from events.
+- `docker stop <container_id>` - stop the container, make it possible for that container to make some additional work to successfully finish, e.g. unsubscribe from events.
 But if container won't stop in 10 sec, docker will automatically issue KILL command;
   <br/>
 - `docker kill <container_id>` - stop the container immediately, without any additional work;
   <br/>